christopherhein/add-this/README.md

 add_this = AddThis::Client.new(user_id: "generalthings", password: "awesome")
 ```

-For making request the api is quite simple it follows most of the current Add
+For making requests to the api is quite simple it follows most of the current Add
-This Structure of only broken by an underscore so [/shares/day](https://api.addthis.com/analytics/1.0/pub/shares/day.csv)
+This Structure for urls only broken by an underscore so [/shares/day](https://api.addthis.com/analytics/1.0/pub/shares/day.csv)
-would be `shares_day`
+would be a method called `shares_day`

 ## Example calls